An average case efficient algorithm for solving two-variable linear Diophantine equations: DEA-I: an iterative version of DEA-R

 \section{DEA-I: an iterative version of DEA-R}

-Here we summarize the algorithm DEA-I, which is a reduction of DEA-R to its iterative version.
+Here we summarize the DEA-I algorithm, which is an iterative version of DEA-R algorithm.
 Note that DEA-I is using the same logic as DEA-R. Here we give a short proof of the correctness of DEA-I.

-In DEA-I, we have used an array to store the intermediate values ($a_i$'s), which are observed during the execution of DEA-R. We call this array $coefarray$ in DEA-I. The condition for exiting the while loop at line 4 of DEA-I is equivalent to the condition at line 6 of DEA-R. The while loop at line 4 of DEA-I has the following loop invariant:
+In DEA-R algorithm, the initial and each subsequent recursive call receives the input tuples $(a_i,a_{i+1},c)$.
+The notations, $a_i$ and $a_{i+1}$ are described in table \ref{tab:my_label} of notations.
+In DEA-I, we have used an array ($coefarray$) to store the intermediate inputs ($a_i$'s).
+The loop termination condition for the first while loop, at line 4 of DEA-I is equivalent to the termination condition at line 6 of DEA-R. The first while loop of DEA-I has the following loop invariant:

-No solution of the Diophantine equation is identified by the $b=0$ condition at line 9 in the DEA-I algorithm.
+At line 9, in the DEA-I algorithm, if $b=0$ is true,then Diophantine equation has no solution.
 The $y$ variable is used to store the value output by $f(a,b,c)$.
 For a solvable Diophantine equation, if the recursion in the DEA-R algorithm runs for $k$ times, there will be $k$ iterations of the first while loop in the DEA-I algorithm.
 Assume that in an iteration of the while loop at line 18 of the DEA-I algorithm, the $arraysize$ variable has the value $i$ and the value stored in $y$ represents value returned by function $f(a_i,a_{i+1},c)$ of DEA-R algorithm.
-Thus $y$ variable at line 17 of the DEA-I algorithm is the same as the value of $f(a_k,a_{k+1},c)$. $f(a_k,a_{k+1},c)$ is the value returned by function $f$ at line 8 of DEA-R algorithm.
+Thus $y$ variable at line 17 of the DEA-I algorithm is the same as the value of $f(a_k,a_{k+1},c)$, returned by line 8 in the DEA-R algorithm.
 Then $y$ variable inside the while loop at line 18 of the DEA-I algorithm satisfies the following loop invariant: